bruceallday/Pong-Rivals/README.md

 Not only did this solve the issue where the players couldn't press at the same time, but also it gave the paddles super-smooth motion, greatly increasing the players experience.

+## Added functionality
+* Player name boxes for a more personal experience
+* Slow acceleration on ball in each round
+* Ball type behaviour, life loss, life gain.

 ## Environment
 * macOS Mojave: 10.14.6
 * VS Code: 1.39.1

 ## Contributing
 Please feel free to clone this project, feedback and improvements welcome.

 ## Authors
 * **Bruce Pouncey** - *Initial work* - [BPouncey](https://github.com/BPouncey)

 ## License
 N/A

 ## Acknowledgments